plackyhacker/Shellcode-Injection-Techniques/README.md

 ```

 ## Notes
-Remember you will need to start a process to inject to, except when using the shellcode runner or the process hollowing (this technique starts a new process in the suspended state).
+Remember you will need to start a process to inject to, except when using the shellcode runner or the process hollowing technique (this technique starts a new process in the suspended state).

 ```
 [!]
 Unable to find process to inject into!